andrescastillol/ETL-DesignSolution-1/README.md

 # ETL Dynamic Package Solution for AdventureWorks

 AdventureWorks is a Microsoft-supplied sample that model a fictitious bicycle company.
-Microsoft provided the OLTP and data warehouse.
-We will design and implement an ETL project consisting of several packages that load data warehose tables.
+Microsoft provided the OLTP and the OLAP DW.
+We will design and implement an ETL project consisting of several packages, with one master package, that load data from different sources.

 ### Environment
-* Microsoft SQL Server Management Studio 2012
+* Microsoft SQL Server Management Studio 2012 (SSMS)
 * Microsoft SQL Server Data Tools

 ### Problem
-We have several .txt files with data that we need to load it into our FactCurrencyRates table.
-Since our FactCurrencyRates table have to primary key (CurrencyKey and DateKey) we need to load up those dimensions as well (DimeCurrency and DimDate).
-Therefore, our plan is to use a combination of loops, expressions, flat file connection manager, and a data flow to load these files dynamically.
+We have a folder with several .txt files ('Sample Files' folder) with important data that we need to load it into our fact table 'FactCurrencyRates'.
+Since our 'FactCurrencyRate' table have two primary keys ('CurrencyKey' and 'DateKey') we need to load up those dimensions as well ('DimCurrency' and 'DimDate').
+Therefore, our plan is to use a combination of loops, expressions, flat file connection managers, and a data flow to load these files dynamically.

 <p align="center">
   <img width="300" src="Images/Fig1.jpg">
 </p>

 ### Tasks
 1. First we add our project connection managers: OLTP AdventureWorks database as well as our staging AdventureWorks DW environment.
+The SQL code that we used to create our staging environment from our current DW is in the `Script` folder.
-2. In our DimDate package: we only need to add an Execute SQL task to generate dates using `DimDateSQLQuery` in our SQLStatement.
+2. In our 'DimDate' package: we only need to add an Execute SQL Task to generate dates using `DimDateSQLQuery` in our SQLStatement.
+This T-SQL code generates dates from a time frame that we specify.

 <p align="center">
   <img width="200" src="Images/Fig2.jpg">